Afghanistan’s refugees minister Khalil Rehman killed in explosion: nephew

 Violence has waned in Afghanistan since the Taliban forces took over the country in 2021, ending their war against the United States and Nato-led foreign forces.

-However, the regional chapter of the banned Islamic State (IS) terrorist group, known as Islamic State Khorasan, is active in Afghanistan and has regularly targeted civilians, foreigners and Taliban officials with gun and bomb attacks.
+However, the regional chapter of IS, known as IS-Khorasan, is active in Afghanistan and has regularly targeted civilians, foreigners and Taliban officials with gun and bomb attacks.

 In 2022, a blast took place near the interior ministry, killing four people.
 In 2023, IS claimed an attack outside the foreign ministry that killed at least five.